microsoft/ignite-learning-paths/mod/mod20/outline.md

 - Go back to DMS
 - Create new migration project
 - Show that it requires the DMA first to assess and migrate the schema
+- Migrate the Schema first
+- Using the same migration project, create a new activity for data (offline)
+- Finish the migration
+- In the App Service, switch the Connection string to the new one
+- Give a quick tour of the Azure SQL Database
+    - Show the Advanced Security tab with the vulnerabilities
+- Go back to the website, refresh
+- The new connection string should now show up in the debug header
+- Navigate the products to show that everything was migrated.